insanj/cone/README.md

 # cone

-🍦 vanilla js static pwa generator, built in ts for oogy: can you help
+🍦 vanilla js static pwa generator, built in ts for [Oogy: Can You Help](https://oogycanyouhelp.com).

 Does not require any dependencies (uses Typescript interally to generate `Cone.js`).

 Wraps all DOM/browser methods and classes so 🍦 cone generates to a string consistently in every environment.

+Why?
+For fun!
+I thought a completely in-house static website generator would be a good thing to maintain using current ECMAScript standards for my current projects, as well as a demo of some of the techniques from [Oogy: Can You Help](https://oogycanyouhelp.com) itself.

 ## Install